Confederate Memorial (Arlington National Cemetery): Laying the cornerstone

 The cornerstone laying occurred as scheduled on November 12.
-The turnout of about 6,000 people was, however, lighter than expected.
+The turnout of about 6,000 people was lighter than expected.
 The 15th Cavalry Regiment Band provided music for the event, and Bishop Robert Atkinson Gibson of the Episcopal Diocese of Virginia delivered the invocation.
 Speakers included former presidential candidate William Jennings Bryan and Hilary A. Herbert.
 On the spur of the moment, Herbert asked Corporal James R. Tanner, former Commander of the Grand Army of the Republic (a veterans organization for Union soldiers) to briefly address the crowd.
 Tanner lost both legs in the war, became a stenographer, and took eyewitness testimony on behalf of the government in the hours following the assassination of Abraham Lincoln.
 He had briefly led the Bureau of Pensions in 1889, and helped organize the American Red Cross.
-Nonetheless, there were murmurs of disapproval from the audience when Tanner spoke.
+There were murmurs of disapproval from the audience when Tanner spoke.

 When the speeches ended, the cornerstone was laid.
 The cornerstone contained a time capsule in which a large number of objects and documents were placed, including a certified copy of the Act of June 6, 1900; the letter from Secretary of War Taft giving the ACMA permission to build the memorial; membership rosters of the UDC and other organizations; flags of the states which joined the Confederacy; and examples of Confederate and modern paper money and coins.
 A ceremonial trowel of mortar was laid beneath the cornerstone by Herbert, Tanner, and Miss Mary Custis Lee, the 77-year-old only living child of Confederate General Robert E. Lee.
 The cornerstone was then lowered into place.
 Mrs. Cordelia Powell Odenheimer, the First Vice President of the UDC, then placed mortar atop the stone.
-This ended the ceremony.
 The Rev. Dr. Randolph McKim delivered the benediction.